2blnot2b/SE14_AI-Basics/02_Knowledge&Reasoning/KNIGHTSKNAVES.md

       - Result:

-          Since being both claseses at the same time is against the game rule and character B doesn't want or can't say that B is also both classes at the same time, this concludes that A must be lying, hence A is the Knave.
-Since B can't lie, hence B is the knight.
+          Since being both claseses at the same time is against the game rule, we can conclude that what A saying can't be true.
+Thus A is the Knave.
+Some of you might wonder why the result only shows that A is the knave.
+This is exactly the crucial point of the field "Knowledge and Reasoning"!
+AI can only reason using the exact given knowledge.
+Not human!
+There are no other information provided to say if B is a knight.
+There is not even slightly a clue that a second character is in play!
+If you also caught the same thought as me and my peer (thank you Adib!), this says a lot about human's thinking pattern; if we don't have any clue, we unconsciously tend to assume!

           ![K](../Assets/knowledge_reasoning/algorithm_results/Res-PZ-0.png)